 14. The Thunder Helm Is “Vai” Armor

 As many players know, you are not allowed into Gerudo Town unless you are wearing traditional Gerudo “vai” (female) clothing top to bottom, even after you save them from Divine Beast Vah Naboris’s threat.
 But did you know that the Thunder Helm is classified as “vai” armor?
+That means you can walk straight into the town with this on instead of a traditional Gerudo headdress.
 It does make sense, as the Gerudo Chiefs are all female and the helm is passed down their bloodline, and the Gerudo people don’t usually think of it as ever being worn by a man.
 In fact, the guards you pass by as you enter the town will even comment under their breaths about how good you look with it on.

 13. Korok Seeds Are Poop